 Matrix Management

-The four waves of change in implementing a matrix organization – video
+How do we navigate the waves of change in matrix organizations – video

 In this video we will give an overview of the change journey and some of the critical success factors in a successful matrix implementation.